patternfly/patternfly-react/packages/react-core/src/components/Form/examples/Form.md

   constructor(props) {
     super(props);
     this.state = {
-      helperText: 'Select all that apply'
+      helperText: 'Select all that apply:'
     };
   }